section-engineering-education/engineering-education/content/articles/getting-started-with-nuxt-3/index.md

 [Image source](https://v3.nuxtjs.org/getting-started/introduction/#comparison)

 There are two ways you can use to create your Nuxt 3 application.
 You can use Nuxt 3 or bridge.
-The bridge is a way to take your existing Nuxt 2 application and upgrade it in the meantime until Nuxt 3 is production-ready.
-It gives you some cool features as you know the differences between Nuxt 2, Nuxt bridge, and Nuxt 3.
+The bridge allows you to upgrade your existing Nuxt 2 application while waiting for Nuxt 3 to be ready for production.
+As you are aware of the distinctions between Nuxt 2, Nuxt Bridge, and Nuxt 3, it provides you with some fascinating features.
 You can see that Nuxt 3 is currently unstable, so obviously, you will use it when it's production-ready.

 If you want to use Nuxt Bridge, it's semi-stable, so it's better.
 You can see the performance is faster and a lot more features in Nuxt 3.
 You will learn about Nuxt 3 features later in this article.
 Go through this [migration guide](https://v3.nuxtjs.org/getting-started/migration/) to learn how to upgrade from Nuxt 2 to Nuxt 3.